Emergency assistance

 More information:

-You must always carry ID or store it in a location you can access at short notice.
+You must always carry ID, such as your passport.
 You may be asked to produce it by local police.

 If you're in public places or buildings, it's illegal to cover your face with clothing or objects so you can't be recognised.